 - Keeping a dangerous animal without a licence and/or proper enclosure which escapes and attacks someone (though there are separate offences in relation to the keeping of dogs).

 A negligent act is an act that falls short of the standard which would be expected of a reasonable person.
 The case of R v Nydam VR 430 held that the negligent act must involve a high risk of death or GBH.
 The act must be done consciously and voluntarily without an intention of causing GBH (otherwise it would be the offence of intentionally inflict GBH).

 Examples of negligent acts include:

-- Failure to seek medical treatment of a 3 year old girl suffering from a broken arm and large laceration to her forehead.
+- Failure to seek medical treatment of a 3-year-old girl suffering from a broken arm and a laceration to her forehead.
 The delay in treatment caused permanent scarring of the face and permanent disfigurement and shortening of her arm;

 - A nurse failing to obtain appropriate treatment for her patient after knowing or suspecting that she had incorrectly administered a drug; and

-- Throwing methylated spirits from a bottle on to an ignited barbecue, causing an explosion and severe burns.
+- Throwing methylated spirits from a bottle on to an lit barbecue, causing an explosion and severe burns.